animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > Additionally, Jeremiah also endured psychiatric malpractice.
 Some psychiatric medication he had to take caused him to have a seizure. "[...]
 I've had bad side effects from medications that caused me to have a seizure one time that was no fun [...]"
 Benzos [cause seizures during the brain's GABA downregulation](https://pubmed.ncbi.nlm.nih.gov/21815323/#:~:text=Withdrawal%20seizures%20have%20occurred%20with,time%20and%20at%20high%20doses.), something I've seen reported anecdotally in pharmaceutical recovery forums, extremely often.
 Social media reports aren't given credibility by many psychiatrists.
 In spite of standard-*seeming* consensuses, seizures are a pretty standard side effect, and the calculus of whether they're worth inducing for the sake of the tequila-like effect of benzos makes me question whether literally just tequila would be wiser.
 >
 > Fun story, I ordered a margarita in Israel once, with Jeremiah probably somewhere at the table, thinking I was ordering a drink, and they brought me just this big margherita pizza.
+>
+> That was also the trip where I was complaining [my hair was too long.](https://www.facebook.com/share/qQqsQLv4Cgvbv7UZ/)

 They didn't ask about what happened to me.
 They just wanted to treat the "catatonia," which, ironically, wasn't what it was, didn't involve immobolization (delusional-adherence to threats from "God" aren't the same as catatonia), and I was conscious.
 The previous trauma was too recent for me to explain it to them.
 It took the last 5 years to process into a form that I could write.